paularamo/awesome-fiftyone/DB_Mosaic_AI_FiftyOne/readme.md

 ---

-## 🙌 Acknowledgments
+## Acknowledgments

-Created by Paula Ramos
+Created by Paula Ramos, with valuable support and collaboration from Tom Schmidt and Prerna Dhareshwar.

 For more on FiftyOne + Vector Search: [Voxel51 Docs](https://docs.voxel51.com/integrations/mosaic.html)

 ---